bengfarrell/rgf-blog/content/blog/2016-08-25-indie-coffee-passport-oakland-get-it-now.md

 - Kilovolt Coffee
 - Red Bay Coffee

 I've been to four of those cafes before, and they are all ones I would happily go back to.
 Getting a drink for the equivalent of $1.36 when I visit is really a no-brainer, especially when they can run up and over $5 easily these days.
-I can't wait to try the other options -- I've been meaning to hit up Red Bay Coffee since they opened their shipping container stand this last spring!
+I can't wait to try the other options—I've been meaning to hit up Red Bay Coffee since they opened their shipping container stand this last spring!

 ## How Long Does it Last?